camunda/camunda/docs/src/bpmn-workflows/data-flow.md

 ```

 Now we are interesseted in the data flow.
 The workflow instance payload contains all necessary data for all tasks in the workflow.
-But a single task is not really interessted in all the data and can also expected a different structure of the payload.
+However, a single task is not necesarrily interested in all the data and can also expect a different structure of the payload.

-For example the task to debit the total price from the customers bank account is only interessted in the total price of the order and the order id.
+For example, the task to debit the total price from the customers bank account is only interested in the total price of the order and the order id.
-So the JSON structure of the task payload, which is expected by the second task handler, would look like this:
+So, the JSON structure of the task payload, which is expected by the second task handler, would look like this:

 ```json
 {